 The conveyor belt can be powered by an electric motor, PTO driveline, hydraulic motor or gas engine.
-Power can be situated in a topend drive (TED) or a drive box on the tube, just above the hopper.
+Power can be situated in a top-end drive (TED) or a S-drive on the tube, just above the hopper.

 Components may vary, and their positions may change depending on the options contained on the conveyor.